-On November 18, Valley City Mayor Dave Carlsrud signed Emergency Order 2020-05.2 updating the Mask Plan for the City of Valley City in accordance with the ND Smart Restart Orange/High Risk Level.
-Bars, restaurants, breweries, and other food service businesses affected by the Plan may continue sales of alcoholic beverages after 10:00 PM pursuant to Emergency Order 2020-02.3 which permits take-out, curbside delivery, and home delivery of certain alcoholic beverages.
+On January 28, Valley City Mayor Dave Carlsrud signed Emergency Order 2020-05.6 updating the Mask Plan for the City of Valley City in accordance with the ND Smart Restart Green/Low Risk Level.

 When does the updated Mask Plan go into effect?